oyinadedoyin/Loan-Analytics-Report-Using-Power-BI-and-Writing-DAX/README.md

 ![pbi_measures](https://github.com/oyinadedoyin/Loan-Analytics-Report-Using-Power-BI-and-Writing-DAX/assets/44920093/4422ce87-68a3-460b-8d2c-2dacc9da4cbc)

-## Using DAX to Create a Column in the Loans Table: Calculate Total Days on Loan
+## Using DAX to Create a Column in the Loans Table: Total Days on Loan

 In this section, DAX was employed to create a new column within the Loans table, specifically aimed at calculating the total number of days each loan remained outstanding.
 The formula utilized for this purpose is as follows: